Assemblies & Workshops

 |

-Originally from the Adirondack foothills in Northern New York, Bekah has lived in San Francisco since August 2018.
-The daughter of a public school teacher, she’s worked for many years as a K-12 educator and recently completed her MLIS at San Jose State University.
+Bekah has lived in San Francisco since August 2018.
+She recently completed her MLIS at San Jose State University.
 Besides poetry, books, and stories in all forms—and the community that comes from sharing these—things that make Bekah feel alive include biking, outdoor adventures, and gardening.
-Seeing birds and whales is another one of her favorite things.
-She has done all 27 walks in Adah Bakalinsky’s Stairway Walks in San Francisco (7th edition) and would love to recommend one to you!
-Bekah is a passionate supporter and regular attendee of Litquake, and is thrilled to join the Kidquake team.

 |